e7dud7e/MLND/capstone/capstone_report.md

 - _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_
 - _If no preprocessing is needed, has it been made clear why?_

+Since the data was generated by the TSA, there aren't any abnormalities or outliers that should be removed from the training or testing data.

 ### Implementation